The following essay was published in the Winter 2019 Edition of Colloquy, a magazine by Gutenberg College, my alma mater.

-One of my favorite Christian authors is Flannery O’Connor, who became famous for her dark, brutal and violent short stories.
-She once wrote: “The truth does not change according to our ability to stomach it.”
+One of my favorite Christian authors from Gutenberg’s curriculum is Flannery O’Connor, who became famous for her dark, brutal, and violent short stories.
+She once wrote, “The truth does not change according to our ability to stomach it.”
 That’s great advice for every Christian writer.
-We need to contrast both good and evil if we want to have any chance at engaging the world with our words—especially with such dark topics like sex trafficking or suicide and mental illness.
+We need to contrast good and evil if we want to have any chance at engaging the world with our words—especially with such dark topics like sex trafficking.

 Nothing could be farther from the truth.
-C.S.
-Lewis wrote that, “Art … has no survival value; rather it is one of those things which give value to survival.”
+In The Four Loves, C.S.
+Lewis compares friendship with art, philosophy, and the universe, all of which are “unnecessary” and have “no survival value,” but each of which “is one of those things which give value to survival.”
 Literature is a form of art, so it too has no inherent survival value.
 But literature can give value to survival in unique and powerful ways.
-Think of the impact behind books like Uncle Tom’s Cabin or To Kill a Mockingbird.
-Those stories affected so many people’s views of race and slavery in ways that no other medium could.
+Think of the impact behind literature like Uncle Tom’s Cabin or To Kill a Mockingbird.
+Those latent novels affected so many people’s views of race and slavery in ways that direct communication never could.

-One of my favorite books in the Bible is Esther, because it reads like a work of modern fiction.
-You’ve got a strong female heroine, romantic suspense and even a murder plot.
+One of my favorite books in the Bible is Esther because it reads like a work of modern fiction.
+It features a strong female heroine, romantic suspense, and even a murder plot.
 But most interestingly, the book doesn’t mention God once.
 Yet for those who have eyes to see, every sentence in the story points to God and gives value to the idea of surviving suffering.

 My goal for The Black Lens was the same.
 I wrote it in an indirect and latent way for those who have eyes to see.